Alejoboga20/interview-prep/hands-on-ds-algo/03-algo-design-techniques/README.md

 The binary search algorithm is based on the divide-and-conquer design technique.
 This algorithm is used to find a given element from a sorted list of elements.
 It first compares the search element with the middle element of the list; if the search element is smaller than the middle element, then the half of the list of elements greater than the middle element is discarded; the process repeats recursively until the search element is found or we reach the end of the list

 ![alt text](image.png)

+The worst-case time complexity of the binary search algorithm is `O(log n)`.